Jomppeli/auto-repository-setup/sketchbook.md

 ## #3 **Added to issues**
 **TODO**:
 Write a script that creates the wanted file structure to a already existing repository.
 So no need to create the repository from the command line, just create the file structure.
+Try it out by using the API and also just using mkdir and touch commands.

 ## #2
 Did some test scripts and shit.
 Legit request keeps givin me 404 so that needs to be sorted out.